yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

-The existence of deployed TLS stacks that mistakenly reuse the AES-GCM nonce is documented in {{Boeck2016}}, showing there is an actual risk of AES-GCM getting implemented in an insecure way, making TLS sessions that use an AES-GCM ciphersuite vulnerable to attacks such as {{Joux2006}}.
+The existence of deployed TLS stacks that mistakenly reuse the AES-GCM nonce is documented in {{Boeck2016}}, showing there is an actual risk of AES-GCM getting implemented in an insecure way, and thus making TLS sessions that use an AES-GCM ciphersuite vulnerable to attacks such as {{Joux2006}}.

 While this problem has been fixed in TLS 1.3, which enforces a deterministic